IBM/aspera-cli/docs/README.md

 ### SMTP for email notifications

-`ascli` can send email, for that setup SMTP configuration.
+`ascli` can send emails.
-This is done with option `smtp`.
+To do so, set up the SMTP configuration with option `smtp`.

 The `smtp` option is a `Hash` ([Extended Value](#extended-value-syntax)) with the following fields: